core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 ## Major differences between ietf-constrained-yang-library and ietf-yang-library

-The list of changes between the reference data model 'ietf-yang-library' and its constrained version 'ietf-constrained-yang-library' are listed below:
+The changes between the reference data model 'ietf-yang-library' and its constrained version 'ietf-constrained-yang-library' are listed below:

 * module-set 'name' and schema 'name' are implemented using an 8 bits unsigned integer and renamed 'index'.